-The March monthly survey of MRA members showed 55 percent of retailers increased sales over the same month last year, while 25 percent recorded declines and 20 percent reported no change.
-The results create a seasonally adjusted performance index of 66.8, up from 41.7 in February and the highest level since last July.
-A year ago March the performance index stood at 44.8.
-Looking forward, 68 percent of retailers expect sales during April–June to increase over the same period last year, while 9 percent project a decrease and 23 percent no change.
+The May survey of Michigan Retail Association members showed 40 percent of retailers increased sales over the same month last year, while 36 percent recorded declines and 24 percent reported no change.
+The results create a seasonally adjusted performance index of 47.4, down from 57.6 in April.
+A year ago May the performance index stood at 47.7.

 Seventh District farmland values in the first quarter of 2014 were 1 percent higher than a year ago.
 Values for “good” agricultural land in the first quarter of 2014 were 1 percent lower than in the fourth quarter of 2013.